conda/pycosat/README.rst

 Python bindings to `PicoSAT <http://fmv.jku.at/picosat/>`_ by Armin Biere.

-For ease if deployment, the picosat source (namely picosat.c and picosat.h) is included in this project.
+For ease of deployment, the picosat source (namely picosat.c and picosat.h) is included in this project.
 These files have been extracted from the picosat source (picosat-954.tar.gz), which can be downloaded from the URL above.